paultf02/cs325final/README.txt

 run the following command to build: make

-run the following command to generate first and followsets from the grammar python3 firstfollow.py
+run the following command to generate first and followsets from the grammar: python3 firstfollow.py

-run the following command to run all of the tests ./tests/tests.sh
+run the following command to run all of the tests:
+./tests/tests.sh